OneSearch allows a researcher to search across the library's electronic resources from one simple interface.

 Tip: Refine your results by topic, date, or title.

 This great tool is a one stop shop that simplifies and consolidates the process of research.
-For example, if you were to do a keyword search for “'climate change' and 'government policy'” combined with a subject filter for “environmental policy" and then further limit your results to full text academic sources published in the United States, you retrieve 184 results.
+For example, if you were to do a keyword search for “'climate change' and 'government policy'” combined with a subject filter for “environmental policy" and then further limit your results to full text academic journals within the United States, you retrieve 193 results.
 The results come from a variety of databases, including Heinonline, Ebsco Databases, and JSTOR.
 This is a much more efficient way to research rather than searching within each individual database to determine what it contains on a given topic.

 Note: If you are researching off campus, you need to first implement the BLS Proxy Instructions in order to link directly to the sources identified.
 You can access the BLS Proxy Instructions from the Library's main page.